dhs-gov/real_fake_detection/README.md

 # Real vs Fake Image Detection

 Evaluate image models in their detection of real vs fake images of people.
-Details about the models will be provided after more testing is performed:
+Details about these models will be provided after more testing is performed:

 - **Model-1:** This model is an image classifier that generates real vs fake scores.
 No explanations are provided.
 - **Model-2:** This model is an image classifier that generates real vs fake scores.
 No explanations are provided.